shayan-golafshani/shayan-golafshani/README.md

 ### Hi there, こんにちは, سلام 👋

-#### My name is Shayan Golafshani, and I'm a developer and front-end software engineer!
+#### Hi there, I'm Shayan Golafshani.
+I'm a software engineer apprentice!

-I am pressently a Mod 3 Front End student at [Turing School of Software and Design](https://github.com/turingschool) learning the ins and outs of React and component design@.
+I am presently a Hatch Apprentice at Twilio | Segment.
+I had an untradtitional route to tech through the [Turing School of Software and Design](https://github.com/turingschool) and started by learning the ins and outs of React and component design.
+Currently I'm using Terraform and Go on the job!

 * 🌞 &nbsp; Shayan Golafshani (he/him)
 * 🖇 &nbsp; [LinkedIn](https://www.linkedin.com/in/shayangolafshani/)
 * 👨🏻‍💻 &nbsp; Front-End Engineering Certification (*anticipated completion:* **October 2021**)
 * 🎓 &nbsp; Bachelor of Arts in Program in the Environment 🌎  from the University of Michigan, Ann Arbor 〽️
-* 🌱 I’m currently learning about...
-React!
+* 🌱 I'm currently learning about...
+Terraform & Go!
-*🕺🏻 I’m looking to collaborate on... sustainability and green tech projects
+*🕺🏻 I'm looking to collaborate on...  open source sustainability and green tech projects.

 ### About me

-I decided to switch learn to code and get into tech so that I can help contribute more to fighting against climate change.
-It's been a really interesting journey that I started with learning Java + Android Development in Sept.
-2020, and now here I am learning React and Front-End Development mid 2021.
+I decided to switch learn to code and get into tech so that I can help contribute more to fighting against climate change, currently I'm honing my skills.
+It's been an interesting journey that I started with learning Java + Android Development in Sept.
+2020, and progressed to learning React and Front-End Development mid 2021.
+Now I'm using Terraform & Go on the Job in early 2022.

  ## Technologies